-THE TRUSTEES HAVE DECIDED TO TEMPORARILY CLOSE THE GENERAL FUND DUE TO COVID-19.
+THE TRUSTEES HAVE DECIDED TO MAKE TEMPORARY CHANGES DUE TO COVID-19.
+APPLICATIONS FOR SUPPORT FROM THE GENERAL FUND ARE CAPPED AT £15,000 PER APPLICATION PER PARTY.
 THIS WILL BE KEPT UNDER REVIEW AND IN THE MEANTIME ALL ENQUIRIES SHOULD BE MADE TO THE COMPANY SECRETARY AT THE ADDRESS BELOW.

 A very wide range of projects have received Trust support over the years.
 Recent awards have included further support for the Seafood Scotland Seafood in Schools project, a contribution towards the new St Abbs Lifeboat initiative and funding towards Scottish White Fish Producers’ Association (SWFPA) member vessels undergoing Seafish Responsible Fishing Scheme audits.

 In 2015, funding was approved for several heritage projects including a Clyde Fishermen’s Association (CFA) commissioned fisheries documentary, the 125 Memorial Association sculpture at Eyemouth and the Invercairn Community Council memorial statue.

 A range of gear selectivity trials have been supported by the Trust, including projects led by SWFPA and Mallaig and North West Fishermen’s Association (MNWFA).
 An award to the industry led and Scottish Government supported Gear Innovation and Technology Advisory Group (GITAG) was made in 2015.